slowernews/wisdom-tldr/chapters/introduction.md

 ---
 ## On finding your path

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."
 -- Dan Millman*

+You are not behind, you are on a different path.

 The path will be revealed as you start walking.
 Cancel your pity party, no one is coming to save you.
 Pull yourself together and take total ownership for everything in your life.
 You may not be where you want to be, but thank god you're not where you use to be.

 Hints: